Many people buying life insurance care about protecting the little ones in their lives.

 -

-Your net worth is - or you expect it to be - over the Federal basic exclusion amount (currently $11.18mm / person of $22.36mm / married couple in 2018...this number gets adjusted for inflation each year, and it will get cut in half from whatever it is at that future date on 12/31/2025, unless additional legislative action is taken),
+Your net worth is - or you expect it to be - over the Federal basic exclusion amount (currently $13.99mm / person of $27.98mm / married couple in 2025...this number gets adjusted for inflation each year, and is scheduled, under current law, to get cut in half on January 1, 2026,

 or -